-We have given a complete description of the PPM scheme as it applies to flows containing no strong shocks.
-Due to the complexity of this method and the limitations of space, we have chosen a complete description of part of this scheme over a partial description of all of it.
-We have presented no simple examples of the accuracy the scheme delivers in practice, although such examples can be found in the references below.
-The reader can, however, go to the LCSE Web site at www.lcse.umn.edu, download a Windows application that runs PPM in simple situations, consult the user guide, and run test problems of various classic types for him- or herself.
-PPM achieves its robustness and accuracy through complexity, and this has its cost.
-From the above description, that cost might not be clear.
+PPM follows sound wave signals explicitly, so that all its computations, save the calculation of the time step value, are local.
+The scheme is very computationally intensive, because it expends so much effort to ensure that the various special operations such as monotonicity constraints, contact discontinuity steepening, and special treatment of strong shocks are applied only when and where they should be.
+On all CPUs from the Cray-1 to the modern Intel-based laptop machine or ASCI supercomputer, PPM has achieved excellent performance.
+This is because almost all of the arithmetic can be performed in vector mode, and the code has always been built to perform the entire algorithm for each strip of grid cells at once, thoroughly exploiting modern cache-based memory systems.
+On multiprocessor systems, each CPU updates an entire 3-D grid brick, augmented by enough extra grid cells to make either 3 or 6 1-D passes possible without any further information.
+During this brick update, the results of the previous brick update are written back to global memory and a new brick of data is fetched.
+Thus, even when the global memory is implemented on disks, all CPUs are always kept busy.
+The above description has been long and involved, and it may therefore seem that an undue amount of computation is required by the PPM scheme.
+Hence it is useful to quantify just how much computation is actually involved.
 On a difficult flow problem involving many strong shocks, on the average each cell update for a 1-D pass involves 921 flops and 249 vectorizable logical operations (which do not count as flops).
 This work is performed at a speed of 1255 Mflop/s on a 1.7 GHz Intel Pentium-M CPU working from its cache memory in a laptop machine.
-This laptop performance degrades to 954 Mflop/s for a full 128 3-D grid brick update, so that full 128 test runs can be performed overnight at a hotel.
+This laptop performance degrades to 954 Mflop/s for a full 1283 3-D grid brick update, so that full 1283 test runs can be performed overnight at a hotel.
 These speeds are for 32-bit arithmetic, which is all that PPM ever requires.
 On a 3.2 GHz Intel Pentium-4 CPU, these 32-bit rates become 1607 Mflop/s and 1273 Mflop/s, respectively, while the corresponding rates for 64-bit arithmetic, which is unnecessary but quoted for comparison purposes with other applications, are 1132 Mflop/s and 938 Mflop/s, respectively.
-PPM performance has scaled essentially linearly on every multiprocessing machine on which the code has ever been implemented, including ASCI machines at DoE labs with over 6000 CPUs [55,56,45].
+PPM performance has scaled essentially linearly on every multiprocessing machine on which the code has ever been implemented, including ASCI machines with over 6000 CPUs.